dheerujilagam/SortingTechniques/BubbleSort.md

 Bubble Sort is a simple sorting algorithm that repeatedly steps through the list, compares adjacent elements, and swaps them if they are in the wrong order.
 The process is repeated for each element until the entire list is sorted.

+# Algorithm

+1. Start at the beginning of the array.
+2. Compare the current element with the next element.
+3. If the current element is greater (or smaller, depending on whether you're implementing ascending or descending order) than the next element, swap them.
+4. Move to the next pair of elements and repeat step 2.
+5. Continue these steps for each pair of adjacent elements in the array.
+6. After each pass through the array, the largest (or smallest) unsorted element "bubbles up" to the end of the array.
+7. Repeat the process for a total of n-1 passes, where n is the number of elements in the array.

 Let's say we have an unsorted array: [5, 3, 8, 1, 2]

 Pass 1: